binatari/movie-app/README.md

 ## Getting Started

-First, install node packages using npm i the run the development server:
+First, install node packages using npm i the run the development server (please ensure your node version is up to date for better compatibility):

 ```bash
 npm run dev